ryandeussing/dev-log/2014-03-12-yeoman-bootstrap-grunt-sass.md

+2014-03-24
+- turns out .scss files are not compiling, and that I prob want to use grunt-contrib-sass (libsass is not ready for primetime)
+- there's a PR for using SASS without compass, gotta wait for it to be accepted...

 ## the goal here is to use yeoman + bootstrap to create a SiteLeaf theme

 - re-installed yeoman (perhaps `npm update` would have worked)